Brevard County, Florida: Elections

-According to the Secretary of State's office, Republicans are a plurality of registered voters in Brevard County.
+According to the Secretary of State's office, Republicans form a plurality of registered voters in Brevard County.

+The county has voted in favor of Republican candidates in all presidential elections since 1980.

 Economy

-The county Domestic Product was $14.5 billion in 2009 and increased to $24.6 billion in 2019.
+The county Domestic Product was $30.1 billion in 2022.
 In 2010 and 2011, the Brookings Institution reported that Brevard ranked in the bottom fifth of the nation's top metro areas, based on unemployment, gross metropolitan product, housing prices and foreclosed properties.
 Foreclosures reached a monthly high of 963 in March 2009.
 The county reached an annual high foreclosure in 2009 of 9,772.
 In December 2010, Forbes magazine rated the area the worst place in America to find a job.

 Government purchasing contributed 12–15% of the county's gross domestic product from 2000 to 2010.

 Though the area has a relatively small number of high technology companies, 736, a business journal ranked it eighth in the country as a high tech center in 2009.
 The area had 23,096 high-tech jobs with a ratio of 124 per 1,000 total jobs.

 In December 2010, Forbes magazine ranked the area as the worst in the country for finding a job, for the second time in 2010.

 During 2020, overlapping the COVID-19 pandemic, the metropolitan area was the second best-performing out of 200 in the country.